AgID/ccros-valcomp/README.md

 To make this choice more efficient, economical and neutral, the administrations were required to prepare a comparative assessment document that analyzes the open source solutions made available by the other administrations.

-To make the drafting of this document easier, a tool has been created to support administrations in this activity.
+To make the drafting of this document easier, a tool has been created to support administrations in this activity, providing with spreadsheets which enable to compare different aspects of the choices at hand.

-This tool was made possible by the collaboration between AgID's Reuse and Open Source Competence Center and the Nexa Research Center for Internet and Society at the Politecnico of Turin and the precious support of some administrations, including the Piemonte Region, the The Veneto Region, the Emilia-Romagna Region, the Marche Region, the Molise Region, the Municipality of Florence.
+This tool was made possible by the collaboration between [AgID's Reuse and Open Source Competence Center](https://www.agid.gov.it/it/design-servizi/riuso-open-source/centro-competenza-riuso-open-source) and the [Nexa Research Center for Internet and Society at the Politecnico of Turin](https://nexa.polito.it/) and the precious support of some administrations, including the [Piemonte Region](https://www.regione.piemonte.it), the [Veneto Region](https://www.regione.veneto.it), the [Emilia-Romagna Region](https://www.regione.emilia-romagna.it), the [Marche Region](https://www.regione.marche.it), the [Molise Region](http://www.regione.molise.it), and the [Municipality of Florence](https://www.comune.fi.it).

-The tool can be downloaded and used by the administrations concerned, from which we gladly accept suggestions and proposals for changes to improve its use.
+The tool can be downloaded and used by the administrations concerned, from which we **gladly accept suggestions and proposals for changes to improve its use**.

 # Repository structure